juanuys/juanuys.github.io/_posts/2020-10-21-yesterday-today-and-tomorrow.md

 We have to remember that productivity ebbs and flows, and not to get dissuaded by down-time.
 We can always narrow the scope for the "down week", or catch up in an "up week".
 I'm also mindful that folks don't always ask for help, so I'll try and make known in the forums that I'm there to share notes or provide programming assistance if anyone needs it.

+{% quote demarco_peopleware_1999 %}
-> Not all work roles require that you attain a state of flow in order to be productive, but for anyone involved in <span class="highlight">engineering, design, development, writing, or like tasks, flow is a must.</span> These are high-momentum tasks.
+Not all work roles require that you attain a state of flow in order to be productive, but for anyone involved in <span class="highlight">engineering, design, development, writing, or like tasks, flow is a must.</span> These are high-momentum tasks.
 It’s only when you’re in flow that the work goes well.
->
-> (DEMARCO, Tom and Timothy R. LISTER.
-2013)
+{% endquote %}

 To deter against the "ebbs" and to attain more "flows", I'll also be more mindful of making room for flow in my life, by